 Fulton Bank, N.A. is a Member of the FDIC.
 The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the federal government that insures depositors' accounts.

-Here are some things you should know about the safety and soundness of Fulton Financial Corporation's affiliate banks:
+Here are some things you should know about the safety and soundness of Fulton Bank:

 - We are regularly and thoroughly examined by state and/or federal regulators who focus on institutional performance, soundness, risk management and capital adequacy.
-All of the banks within Fulton Financial Corporation meet the regulators' definition of being "well-capitalized".
+Fulton Bank meets the regulators' definition of being "well-capitalized".

-- Deposits in each of our banks are insured by the FDIC for up to $250,000 per depositor per insured bank, for each account ownership category.
-Additionally, IRAs are separately insured for an additional $250,000 per depositor per insured bank.
+- Deposits are insured by the FDIC for up to $250,000 per depositor, for each account ownership category.
+Additionally, IRAs are separately insured for an additional $250,000 per depositor.

-- We believe that Fulton Financial Corporation and its three affiliate banks have been conservatively managed.
-Over the years our affiliate banks have withstood the peaks and valleys of the nation's economy.
+- We believe that Fulton Bank has been conservatively managed.
+Over the years our bank has withstood the peaks and valleys of the nation's economy.

 FDIC Insurance Coverage For Deposit Accounts